Classifying spaces of finite groups of tame representation type: Introduction

 The idea of the proof is to put a double grading on the group algebra $\kD$.
 This gives a triple grading on $H^*B\D$, which then restricts the possibilities for the higher $m_i$.
 It is then easy to check that $m_i=0$ unless $i$ is congruent to $2$ modulo $2q-2$.
 Then $m_{2q}$ is interpreted as a Hochschild cocycle on $H^*B\D$, and quasi-isomorphism amounts to changing it by a Hochschild coboundary.
 We write down explicit formulas for all the $m_i$, using some Hochschild cohomology computations involving the circle product of Gerstenhaber.

 Similar computations give the $A_\infty$ structure on the cohomology of a finite group $G$ with dihedral Sylow $2$-subgroups of order $4q$.
-These groups were classified by Gorenstein and Walter.
+These groups were classified by Gorenstein and Walter~\cite{Gorenstein/Walter:1962a,Gorenstein/Walter:1965abc}.
 There are three possible $2$-local structures, which are distinguished by the number of conjugacy classes of involutions (one, two or three).
 We examine the three possibilities in detail, and determine the $A_\infty$ structures on $H^*BG$ and $H_*\Omega BG\twohat$ in each case.
-The case with three conjugacy classes is trivial, since $G$ has a normal $2$-complement in this case, so we concentrate on the remaining two cases.
+In the case with three conjugacy classes, $G$ has a normal $2$-complement, so $BG\twohat\simeq B\D\twohat$.
+So we concentrate on the remaining two cases.

 Perhaps the most interesting case is the one where all involutions are conjugate, as this happens if and only if $G$ has no subgroup of index two.
 In this case, if $q\ge 2$ we have

 with $|t|=-2$ and $|\xi|=|\eta|=-3$ (homological grading).
 If $q=1$ then $H^*BG=\kk[t,\xi,\eta]/(\xi\eta+t^2)$.
 This time, the $A_\infty$ structure is determined up to quasi-isomorphism by